...

 The Bean in Chicago was closed off when we were there on our Chicago family vacation

 Millennium Park is where you will find Chicago’s famous Bean.
 When we were there most recently, it was closed off, but we could still see it from afar.
 There’s a symphony amphitheater near it, as well as some activities such as ice skating, mini golf and a rock wall.
+Crown Fountain is also a popular summer water feature where kids can splash and cool off.

 The Game Room